paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 ```
 ````

 Where $n_{f}$ denotes the number of observed failures, $n$ the number of items tested and $t_{i}$ the test duration for each item.
-The statistical uncertainty associated with the failure rate estimation is quantified by the following expression for the Coefficient of Variation (CoV) of the failure rate:
+The {term}`statistical uncertainty <Statistical uncertainty>` associated with the failure rate estimation is quantified by the following expression for the Coefficient of Variation (CoV) of the failure rate:

 ````{admonition} Equation